Puccinia thaliae

 Puccinia thaliae is the causal agent of canna rust, a fungal disease of Canna.
 Symptoms include yellow to tan spots on the plant's leaves and stems.
-Initial disease symptoms will result in scattered sori (clustered sporangia), eventually covering the entirety of the leaf with coalescing pustulates.
+Initial disease symptoms will result in scattered sori (clustered sporangia), eventually covering the entirety of the leaf with coalescing postulates.
 Both leaf surfaces, although more predominant on the underside (abaxial) of the leaf, will show yellow to brownish spore-producing these pustulate structures, and these are the signs of the disease.
 Spots on the upper leaf-surface coalesce and turn to brown-to-black as the disease progresses.
 Infection spots will become necrotic with time, with small holes (3 to 5mm) developing in older leaves.
 These infected leaves eventually become dry and prematurely fall.

 Control

 When canna rust first appears, the affected foliage should be removed and discarded, otherwise the fungi will propagate and destroy the whole plant.
 The affected foliage should not be composted, as that will simply spread the fungus further.

 Because canna rust thrives in warm, moist conditions (~20 °C), it is best to reduce irrigation or implement methods to reduce standing water, such as mulch and planting in the sun.

 Commercially, a liquid copper-based spray can be sprayed on the stems and both sides of the leaves to prevent fungal problems before they occur.
 Although used commercially, copper is not recommended for home use because of its heavy metal toxicity.

 Other practices include, reducing plant material or debris and reducing foliage from the plant.
 This practice can increase the aeration of the canopy, permitting more light and allowing fungicide sprays (if used) to reach the plant.
 This method disrupts the uredospores stage from persisting.

 Puccinia thaliae is a systemic pathogen, in that symptoms will affect a greater part or all of the plant.